 The Aleutian Pribilof Islands Association, Inc. (APIA), provides Health Services (Primary Care, Behavioral Health, Community Wellness and Prevention) in four communities across the Aleutian and Pribilof Islands.
 The four communities include Atka, Nikolski, St. George, and Unalaska.
+In addition, APIA serves the Anchorage community for those Medicaid eligible.
 Behavioral Health services are also provided in the Anchorage office, which will be the principle location of the AK-PIC training site.
 The mission of APIA Behavioral Health Services is to increase the quality of health in the service area by providing effective, continuous, integrated, and empathic treatment.
 Services include prevention, intervention, treatment, and continuing care.
 APIA provides individualized, culturally congruent treatment, utilizing a recovery model as a basis for treatment.

 APIA’s treatment philosophy is one of assisting individuals to develop an awareness of their strengths and using their identified strengths to succeed with the treatment plan.
 Interventions are not only diagnosis specific, but they are also specific to the phase of recovery and stage of change.
 All services are provided in an outpatient setting, both in-person and via telemedicine.